-The campaign duration of 28 days is considered rather short, compared to a typically expected duration of 6 to 8 weeks.
-However, due to the early spring season this duration was sufficient to achieve the required data completeness in useable WS bins for data analysis, being compliant to the Roadmap in terms of significance of SWLB wind data accuracy results.
+The duration of the verification campaign was 103.8 days.
+The test period was sufficient to achieve the required data completeness in useable WS bins for data analysis, being compliant to the Roadmap in terms of significance of SWLB wind data accuracy results.